In this guide, we’ve put together a list of some of the pros and cons of hybrid cars.

 Can be less fuel efficient on highways

-Hybrids are currently made more for efficiency, not performance
+Hybrids are currently made more for efficiency, not performance and other uses

 Different hybrids have different technology